 Whether you’re a caregiver who lives in Western New York or comes to town periodically, you’ll find lots of information and support at Roswell Park:

 - Attend an open house for new patients and caregivers to learn about the full range of support services we provide — for caregivers as well as patients.
-You’ll have a chance to meet staff and ask questions, and find out about massage, nutrition guidance, spiritual and psychological care, therapy dogs, Artists-in-Residence, wellness programs and much more.
+You’ll have a chance to meet staff and ask questions, and find out about massage, nutrition guidance, spiritual and psychological care, therapy dogs, Creative Arts Team, wellness programs and much more.
 (Now on hold during the holidays, the program will resume in January.)
 Check the online patient calendar for dates and details.

 - The Resource Center for Patients and Families, located in the Sunflower Café on the first floor of the hospital, offers publications aimed at “helping you take care of yourself in your caregiver role,” says Martha Hickey, Patient Education Facilitator.
 The center is open Mon.-Fri., 9 a.m.-4 p.m.
 Call 845-8659 for more information.

 - Roswell Park’s Cancer Coach program will expand in January 2020 to include one-on-one coaching for caregivers.
 You’ll be matched with a “veteran” caregiver who can advise and guide you while your loved one is in treatment.
 Learn more by calling Joan Lewis, Cancer Coach Coordinator, at 845-8659.

 - Our Caregiver Support Group meets on the third Thursday of the month in the Survivorship & Supportive Care Center.
 Interested?
 Call Odochi Uwazurike, Survivorship & Young Adult Program Coordinator, at 845-8665.

 - Caregivers of patients who are undergoing bone marrow transplant or other cellular therapies are invited to join the TCT Caregivers and Patients Support group, which meets on the first Wednesday of every month.
 For information, call 845-1676.